GTNewHorizons/MalisisCore/README.md

 MalisisCore
 =============
+This is a fork of [Ordinastie/MalisisCore](https://github.com/Ordinastie/MalisisCore/tree/1.7).
+It has been disconnected to avoid accidental upstream pull requests.

 MalisisCore is a framework dedicated to simplifying many processes required during mod development.
 It is licensed under the [MIT License].